Banda Cuisillos: History

 The band was formed in 1987 by Arturo Macías, a clarinetist, who was still a teenager at the time.
-He invited several of his friends to join in his project, and they had to work hard in order to buy all the instruments.
+He invited several of his friends to join in his project, and they had to work hard to buy all the instruments.
 The original name of the group was Banda Cuisillos Musical de Arturo Macías.
 In 1993, they recorded their self-titled debut album, which contained their first big hit, "El Perro Aguayo".
 Perhaps the most notable aspect of the group at this time was their youth; most of the band members were still only in their early 20s.
 In contrast with their later heavily balada-based sound, this first album was composed primarily of cumbias.

 1994 brought their second album "Las Mil Y Una Noches" with the title track being the major hit.
 In 1995, they released their third album, "Déjate Llevar".
-With this album, they dropped the word "musical" from their band name and became known as just Banda Cuisillos de Arturo Macías.
+With this album, they dropped the word "musical" from their band name and became known as Banda Cuisillos de Arturo Macías.
 The first single was the charanga "Déjate Llevar", but the big hit became the second single, "Déjame Entrar", a balada.
-It was around this time that the band began experimenting with different costumes, although they still had not finalized into wearing the Native American costumes they have become famous for.
+It was around this time that the band began experimenting with different costumes, although they still had not finalized wearing the Native American costumes for which they are famous.

-Their fourth album, 1996's "Como Sufro" was the band's first gold record for selling more than 100,000 copies.
-This production also brought major changes to the band.
-With this album, the band began wearing the Native American costumes full-time in their performances and album covers.
-Also, previous vocalist Ramiro Cuarenta left the band before the recording of this album and was replaced by Bruno de Jesús (his Cuisillos name being Voz de Trueno), who is not with the band anymore as of early 2009.
-The big hit was the title track, a ballad.
+Their fourth album, 1996's "Como Sufro," was the band's first gold record, selling more than 100,000 copies.
+This production also brought major changes: the band began wearing Native American costumes full-time in their performances and on album covers.
+Also, former vocalist Ramiro Cuarenta left the band before the recording of this album and was replaced by Bruno de Jesús (Cuisillos name was Voz de Trueno), who left the band in early 2009.
+Their big hit was the title track, a ballad.